Free and open-source software

 Free and open-source software (FOSS) is software available under a license that gives users the right to use, share, modify, and distribute the software modified or not to everyone and provides the means to exercise those rights using the software's source code.
 FOSS is an inclusive umbrella term encompassing free software and open-source software.
 (Note: FOSS is an inclusive term that covers both free software and open-source software, which despite describing similar development models, have differing cultures and philosophical backgrounds.
 Free refers to the users' freedom to copy and re-use the software.
 The Free Software Foundation, an organization that advocates the free software model, suggests that to understand the concept, one should "think of free as in free speech, not as in free beer".
 (See "The Free Software Definition") Free software focuses on the fundamental freedoms it gives to users, whereas open source software focuses on the perceived strengths of its peer-to-peer development model.)
 (Note: Sources describing free and open-source software as an umbrella term encompassing both free software and open source software:) The rights guaranteed by FOSS originate from the "Four Essential Freedoms" of The Free Software Definition and the criteria of The Open Source Definition.
-All FOSS can have publicly available source code, but not all source-available software is FOSS.
+All FOSS has publicly available source code, but not all source-available software is FOSS.
 FOSS is the opposite of proprietary software, which is licensed restrictively or has undisclosed source code.

 The historical precursor to FOSS was the hobbyist and academic public domain software ecosystem of the 1960s to 1980s.
 Free and open-source operating systems such as Linux distributions and descendants of BSD are widely used, powering millions of servers, desktops, smartphones, and other devices.
 Free-software licenses and open-source licenses have been adopted by many software packages.
 Reasons for using FOSS include decreased software costs, increased security against malware, stability, privacy, opportunities for educational usage, and giving users more control over their own hardware.

 The free software movement and the open-source software movement are online social movements behind widespread production, adoption and promotion of FOSS, with the former preferring to use the equivalent term free/libre and open-source software.
 FOSS is supported by a loosely associated movement of multiple organizations, foundations, communities and individuals who share basic philosophical perspectives and collaborate practically, but may diverge in detail questions.

 Overview

-"Free and open-source software" (FOSS) is an umbrella term for software that is considered free software and open-source software.
-The precise definition of the terms "free software" and "open-source software" applies them to any software distributed under terms that allow users to use, modify, and redistribute said software in any manner they see fit, without requiring that they pay the author(s) of the software a royalty or fee for engaging in the listed activities.
+Free and open-source software (FOSS is an umbrella term for software that is considered free software and open-source software.
+The precise definition of the terms free software and open-source software applies them to any software distributed under terms that allow users to use, modify, and redistribute said software in any manner they see fit, without requiring that they pay the author(s) of the software a royalty or fee for engaging in the listed activities.